redlicha/rusty-rakoon/README.md

 RustyRakoon
 ===========

-[Arakoon](http://www.arakoon.org) client library written in Rust, mainly started as an exercise to learn the language and still in a very embryonic state that so far consists of an incomplete low level interface in the `bits` module.
+[Arakoon](http://www.arakoon.org) client library written in Rust, mainly started as an exercise to learn the language / experiment with it.
+Still in a very embryonic state.
-A more convenient, asynchronous interface is intended to be built on top of it.

 Documentation
 -------------

 To be written.
-For the time being [tests/basics.rs](tests/basics.rs) demonstrates the usage of the low level interface.
+For the time being [tests/basics.rs](tests/basics.rs) demonstrates the usage of the interface.

 License
 -------